chloeam/blank-slate/blog/_posts/2015-08-25-syntax-highlighting.md

   <p>With the release of Jekyll 3, Jekyll's default syntax highlighter has changed from Pygments to Rouge.
 However, the basic principles outlined below are still similar.</p>
 </div>

-Because I like everything to be nice and pretty, I wanted to change Jekyll's default syntax highlighting theme.
-Along my internet travels, I had come across [Arch Wilhes's site](http://0a.io/) and found his highlighting theme to be gorgeous.
-When looking at his source code, I saw that he had adapted it from [Tomorrow Theme](https://github.com/chriskempson/tomorrow-theme), which was built by Chris Kempson for text editors.
-So I decided to adapt it as well, with a few adjustments along the way.
+Because I like everything to be nice and pretty, I wanted to change Jekyll's default syntax highlighting theme to something a little more attractive.
 Jekyll uses Pygments for its syntax highlighting, and here is what the default theme looks like while highlighting a block of HTML:

 ![HTML code highlighted by Jekyll](/img/old-syntax-highlighting.png)